E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 The output confirmed:

-- VLAN 10 and VLAN 20 SVIs were operational
+- The VLAN 10 and VLAN 20 SVIs were operational
-- Each SVI had the correct gateway address
+- Each SVI used the correct gateway address
 - Both VLAN networks appeared as directly connected routes

 ---

 ### Connectivity Testing

-Cross-VLAN communication was tested separately in each network.
+Cross-VLAN connectivity was tested independently in both networks.

 ```text
 PC0> ping 192.168.20.10